-• Question Answer the oversight of resident and fellow clinical with ACGME requirements addressing resident/fellow clinical and educational work and educational work hours? hour compliance.
-Il actit titodo location of 11 0 E 0 / (1) [III] III Nequilellelle III.D.J.a).
-Should the GMEC be involved in the A process undertaken by the GMEC that documents regular, independent oversight oversight of resident/fellow clinical and of the clinical and educational work hours in each ACGME-accredited programs such educational work hours? as through a GMEC subcommittee, is an example of an activity that supports institutional compliance with this requirement.
+Question Answer the oversight of resident and fellow clinical and educational work hours? with ACGME requirements addressing resident/fellow clinical and educational work hour compliance.
+[Institutional Requirement: III.B.5.a).(1)] Should the GMEC be involved in the A process undertaken by the GMEC that documents regular, independent oversight oversight of resident/fellow clinical and of the clinical and educational work hours in each ACGME-accredited programs such educational work hours? as through a GMEC subcommittee, is an example of an activity that supports institutional compliance with this requirement.
 GMEC oversight of resident/fellow [Institutional Requirement: III.B.5.a).(1)] clinical and educational work hour compliance may contribute to fulfillment of oversight responsibility for the quality of the GME learning and working environment.
 Are all faculty members required to complete The ACGME Common Program Requirements specify that programs must educate education in fatigue mitigation? all faculty members to recognize signs of fatigue and sleep deprivation.
-The type of [[notity dispersed Descriptions of III D E of /2]. education in fatigue mitigation may vary depending on faculty members' roles in Common Discom Demission 11.
-11. 15.3.4), (3), residency/fellowship programs.
-The Sponsoring Institution may demonstrate Continui Program Requirement.
+The type of [Institutional Requirement: III.B.5.a).(3); education in fatigue mitigation may vary depending on faculty members' roles in Common Program Requirement: VI.D.1.a)] residency/fellowship programs.
+The Sponsoring Institution may demonstrate Common Program Requirement.
 VI.D.
-I.a.) oversight by confirming the availability of education to all faculty members that is appropriate to their respective roles in ACGME-accredited programs.
+I.a)] oversight by confirming the availability of education to all faculty members that is appropriate to their respective roles in ACGME-accredited programs.
 How does a Sponsoring Institution provide Safe transportation options for residents/fellows are essential to ensuring a healthy safe transportation options for and safe educational environment.
-At a minimum, the Sponsoring Institution should residents/fellows? demonstrate that it facilitates the safe transportation of residents and fellows, and [(c) [b Z d ]] tacmonimod [cacitustical] that residents and fellows are aware of options to utilize when they are fatigued (e.g., [msmunonar Kequirement. m.b.7.d). reimbursement for transportation, available call rooms).
+At a minimum, the Sponsoring Institution should residents/fellows? demonstrate that it facilitates the safe transportation of residents and fellows, and [Institutional Requirement: III.B.7.d).(3)] that residents and fellows are aware of options to utilize when they are fatigued (e.g., reimbursement for transportation, available call rooms).
 Specific options may vary depending on the types and locations of resident/fellow assignments and available modes of transportation.
 What would be required for clean and safe To ensure the safety and security of expressed human milk, options for clean and refrigeration for human milk? safe refrigeration should not allow refrigeration resources that are shared with patients or visitors.
 Examples of options for clean and safe refrigeration include [Institutional Requirement: III.B.7.d).(4)] secure staff refrigerators or lockers that accommodate thermoelectric mini- refrigerators or human milk cooling bags.
 What are practices that focus on ongoing, A variety of institutional practices could support and promote the recruitment and mission-driven, systematic recruitment and retention of a diverse and inclusive GME workforce.
 The Sponsoring Institution may